nickfloros/stream-log-playback/README.md

 property       | Description
 ---------------|------------
-fileName       | name of file containing the log to read flag s         | usual createFileStream flags.
-Default value is 'w' create, but if set 'a' it will ammend on existing file new entries
+fileName       | name of file containing the log to read flags          | usual createFileStream flags.
+Default value is 'w' create, but if set 'a' it will ammend on existing file new entries autoclose.     | usual createFileStream option.
+Default is true.

 In either case the recorder will persist the data to a file called ```stream.log```, and the pass the original data to next stage of the pipeline.